Mark-Seaman/Shrinking-World-Pubs/sweng/AI/Course/Author.md

-# About the Author
+# About the Author & Teacher

-by Mark Seaman

 ![Mark Seaman](img/Mark-Seaman-400.jpg)

 Mark Seaman is a highly experienced software developer with over four decades of experience in the field.
 During his long and distinguished career, he has worked on a wide range of software development